DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 section in the [main readme](https://github.com/DataBiosphere/jade-data-repo#jade-data-repository---) to build `jade-data-repo`.

+* You will need to run `render-configs.sh` before running integration tests.

-* You may need to set environmental variables.
+* Certain environment variables need to be set beforehand.
 Instances of `zzz` should be replaced by your initials or the environment (i.e. `dev`):

 ```
 export VAULT_ADDR=https://clotho.broadinstitute.org:8200
 export PROXY_URL=https://jade-zzz.datarepo-dev.broadinstitute.org
+export GOOGLE_CLOUD_PROJECT=broad-jade-zzz
+export GOOGLE_APPLICATION_CREDENTIALS=/tmp/jade-dev-account.json
+export GOOGLE_SA_CERT=/tmp/jade-dev-account.pem
 ```

 * If you're not on a Broad computer, you may need to set the host to `localhost`